-- 3.4: Development proposals will be supported on green spaces where: - i) The existing provision is to be retained and enhanced. - ii) Improvements are made to the visual, landscape and nature conservation value of the site through the development either on any retained Amenity Green Space or at a nearby Amenity Green Space site. - iii) Any proposals do not have an adverse impact on a physical link with another Amenity Green Space, Local Green Space or the wider countryside.
+- 3.4: Development proposals will be supported on green spaces where: - i) The existing provision is to be retained and enhanced. - ii) Improvements are made to the visual, landscape and nature conservation value of the site through the development either on any retained Amenity Green Space or at a nearby Amenity Green Space site and/or - iii) Proposals do not have an adverse impact on a physical link with another Amenity Green Space, Local Green Space or the wider countryside.